reactjs/rfcs/text/0000-entity-component-behaviour-approach.md

 # Summary

 The terminology used in the document:
-- Logical block - a separated object or function  (for example: mixin, HOC, React hook) for component code reuse.
+- `Logical block` - a separated object or function  (for example: mixin, HOC, React hook) for component code reuse.
-- Behaviour - my variant of logical block.
+- `Behaviour` - my variant of logical block.
-- Programming entity - for example: class instance, React component, logical block.
+- `Programming entity` - for example: class instance, React component, logical block.
-- ECS - Entity Component System pattern in game programming.
+- `ECS` - Entity Component System pattern in game programming.
-- Entity Component-Behaviour (non official name, this name used only in the document) - variation of ECS where a custom logic is written in a logical block (Component-Behaviour) of Entity, but not in the System.
+- `Entity Component-Behaviour` (non official name, this name used only in the document) - variation of ECS where a custom logic is written in a logical block (Component-Behaviour) of Entity, but not in the System.
+In web terminology naming `Component Behaviour`  will be more correct.
+In the future I plan to rename `Entity Component-Behaviour` to `Component Behaviour`.
-- Entity (in ECS and Entity Component-Behaviour approaches) - container for logical blocks.
+- `Entity` (in ECS and Entity Component-Behaviour approaches) - container for logical blocks.

 **Here are some related suggestions:**
 **1. Make component a configurable container without hardcoded render function and hardcoded custom logic.**